 - Gather the crew and take a day trip to Bahia Honda State Park on Big Pine Key.
 It’s about 37 miles north of Key West.

 - Relax on the sand at Smathers Beach.
-There are restrooms, which is a big bonus if you’re traveling with kids.
+There are restrooms, a big bonus if you’re traveling with kids.

 New Town offers a variety of hotels and resorts with tiki bars, indoor pools, and balconies for budget, mid-range, and luxury travelers.
 Parrot Key Hotel and Villas, Sunrise Suites Resort Key West, and Fairfield Inn & Suites by Marriott Key West are just a few to choose from.

-- Best Budget Hotel in New Town: Ibis Bay Beach Resort
+- Budget Hotel in New Town: Ibis Bay Beach Resort

-- Best Mid-Range Hotel in New Town: Hilton Garden Inn Key West / The Keys Collection
+- Mid-Range Hotel in New Town: Hilton Garden Inn Key West / The Keys Collection

-- Best Luxury Hotel in New Town: Margaritaville Beach House Key West
+- Luxury Hotel in New Town: Margaritaville Beach House Key West

 See Related: Best Restaurants in Key West